Wire format, bit by bit

 payload = opaque bytes

-the protocol is a transparent carrier; your schema gives bytes meaning
+the protocol is a transparent carrier; the application’s schema gives bytes meaning

 the key bytes = the PATH payload